dylan7474/sinDet/README.md

 # sinDet

-sinDet is a simple real-time sine wave detector.
-It uses SDL2 for audio capture and display and FFTW3 for frequency analysis to show the strongest sine component in incoming audio.
+sinDet is a real-time sine wave detector.
+It uses SDL2 for audio capture and display and FFTW3 for frequency analysis to identify and track sine components in incoming audio.
+The detector can lock onto multiple tones simultaneously, tolerating volume fluctuations much like a phase locked loop.
 A basic spectrum view visualizes the incoming audio so you can see what the application is hearing.

 ## Building